This easy Blondie recipe is a brown sugar dream!

 What is the difference between a Brownie and a Blondie?

 Chocolate!
-Blondies are also called blond brownies because of their light color.
-They have no cocoa in them but they have the same texture as brownies, and taste like vanilla and brown sugar rather than chocolate.
+Blondies are also called “blond brownies” because of their light color.
+They have no cocoa in them but they have the same texture as brownies and taste like vanilla and brown sugar rather than chocolate.
+Speaking of brownies – ours are also a one-bowl treat!

-Chocolate Chip Blondies also differ from chocolate chip cookie bars because they have more brown sugar which gives them more of a butterscotch flavor.
-I use dark brown sugar to get a deeper flavor but you can easily substitute light brown sugar if you prefer a lighter color and flavor.
+Chocolate Chip Blondies also differ from chocolate chip cookie bars because they have more brown sugar which gives them more of a butterscotch flavor (yum!).
+We use dark brown sugar to get a deeper flavor but you can easily substitute light brown sugar if you prefer a lighter color and flavor.

 - Vanilla Extract ~ we like to make our own!
-Try it!
+Don’t skip the vanilla in the recipe – it’s a must!

-- Optional Mix-ins ~ more on that below!
+- Optional Mix-ins ~ chocolate chips or chunks are our top choice but more on that below!

-How to make the best Blondie Recipe from scratch:
+How to make the best Blondies from scratch:

-- Place oven rack in center of the oven and preheat oven to 350°F.
+- Place the oven rack in the center of the oven and preheat the oven to 350°F.

 - Prepare a pan by greasing and flouring a 9″ x 13″ or a 7″ x 13″ baking pan, or to make removing bars easy after baking, line with parchment paper.